ocptech/blackhole/README.md

 ![Topology](https://github.com/cbottcher/blackhole/blob/main/Topology.png)

-This is a very simple implementation, so please be aware of below considerations/pre-requisites.
+NOTE:
+- This is complete package for NSO.
+Copy entire directory under ..../packages directory.
+- This is a simple package (PoC grade) to demonstrate NSO ability to solve the request.
+Some extra work is needed for production

-Please refer prerequisites.pdf for the initial setup for using the script:
+- Please refer to "prerequisites.pdf" for the initial setup for using the script:

 - The S3 bucket provided in the example is not for public access, you need to provide your own one.
 - Credentials for login to access the S3 bucket are implemented using "aws configure" application for Linux.